josethomazini/sublime-snippets-collection/README.md

 Installation
 ============

-Clone this repo to your Sublime Text config folder.
+Clone this repo into your Sublime Text config folder.

 On Ubuntu...